Tree Inspection and Management Plan, Sutton Coldfield

 Report and recommendations

 Our resulting report made a number of recommendations for LAPRA.
 These were designed to improve the safety, access and amenity value of the site.
-The recommendations were:
+They included:

 We produced a detailed plan to identify which trees required immediate attention.

 We also recommended that the Trust commission a long-term management plan.
 As a result, they would be able to keep abreast of any ongoing and future issues, as well as any further problems that may arise.
 This included devising a two-year management strategy involving future inspections of the trees within the estate.

 For more information about Little Aston Residents Association, please visit the LAPRA website.